The Quebec’ Effervescent Universe

-Eastern Townships’ own champagne region has progressed through the last thirty years to become one of the must-see attractions.
+Eastern Townships’ own champagne region has progressed through the last thirty years to become one of the must-see attractions in Quebec.

-Both sixth-generation champagnemakers, brothers François and Jean-Paul Scieur have studied and researched local winemaking methods to create three exceptional sparkling wines favored by sommeliers: the Blanc de Blancs, the Sélection Royale and the Sélection Rosée.
-The Eastern Townships’ Champagne Universe was created in 2009 and has already become renowned by its peers.
+Brothers François and Jean-Paul Scieur have studied and researched local winemaking methods to create the Sélection sparkling wines range, favored by sommeliers: the Sélection Blanc de Blancs, the Sélection Brut Nature, the Sélection Royale and the Sélection Rosée.
+Created in 2009, the Quebec’ Champagne Universe has already become renowned by its peers.

 Destined to be winemakers

-From an early age, the Scieur brothers worked on the family vineyard in Étoges, in the Champagne region.
-From their parents, they learned all of the grape secrets, from the wine growing to the winemaking.
+From an early age, the Scieur brothers worked on the family vineyard in Étoges, in the Champagne-Ardenne region.
+They learned all of the grape secrets of the wine growing and the winemaking from their parents.
 The family is also behind the well-known Champagne Scieur & Fils, now managed by Michel, their older brother.

 Fortunate from their rich legacy, François was certified by the École familiale rurale de Gionges for finishing the Vines and Wines class, while Jean-Paul developed a mechanical expertise and human resources skills.

 The origin of Le Cep d’Argent winery goes back to the meeting of six men – two from France and four from Quebec.
 The Frenchmen from the region of Étoges in Champagne had been friends since they were viticulture students.
 The four Quebecers had a medical background.
 Epicureans to the core, they all dreamed of embarking on a grand adventure, by launching a winery in Quebec.